nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 Printing
-    Printing a Connectome produces a table of source and target GIDs
+    Printing a SynapseCollection produces a table of source and target GIDs

     >>>  connectome = nest.GetConnections()
     >>>  print(connectome)